What Is Thermal Transfer Printing? Process, Components, & Uses

 THERMAL PRINTHEAD

 The Thermal Printhead is the most important mechanism.
 It consists of a fixed number of heating elements corresponding to its printing resolution.
 When fired, these heating elements transfer heat through the TTR and onto the label substrate.
-This combined with pressure completes the printing process by transferring the melted ink to the label substrate.
+This, combined with pressure, completes the printing process by transferring the melted ink to the label substrate.

 RIBBON UNWIND